Foods of the Presidents of the United States

 Pizza in the oval office?
 Sure, it has been done.
 But if your tastes are more regional specific, more simplistic or even pushing the envelope for gourmet—the people want to know what are the foods of the Presidents of the United States (FOTPOTUS).

-It turns out that of the 43 men who have served in the nation’s highest office, their tastes are as diverse as their politics.
+It turns out that of the 44 men who have served in the nation’s highest office, their tastes are as diverse as their politics--even their politics of food (such as labeling laws, GMO, etc).
 President George H. W. Bush swore off broccoli (which is one of my favorite vegetables) claiming it as a perk of the job.
 President Ronald Reagan loved Jelly Belly® jelly beans (fun fact: a special jar was designed for Air Force One so that the candy would not spill during turbulence), more specifically the black licorice flavor—so much so that he sent some on the Space Shuttle for the astronauts to enjoy in orbit.
 Truth be told, that gesture would have been wasted on me (I always pick out the black licorice jelly beans)—then again NASA never responded to my application to become an astronaut either.
 It turns out the President Barack Obama and I both enjoy chili, and President Bill Clinton and I would both enjoy a good cheeseburger.

 History has proven that the First Ladies also have quite an influence on the food served for the first family.
 First Lady Nancy Reagan was very health conscious.
 In spite of the Gipper’s sweet tooth and love for Monkey Bread, she opted for simple breakfast courses.